docker-archive/dcus-hol-2016/docker-cloud/Lab_4-Docker_Cloud.md

 6. Click **Create and deploy**.

-> **FAO MIKE: The service won't deploy using the new web UI.
-But it deploys fine using the old one.
-I've tried several times now and the only way I can get it to launch in the new UI is if I DONT publish a port.
-Weird and may be one to raise with the team if you have the same issue.**

   Docker Cloud will now create and deploy service.
 This may take a minute or two while the image is downloaded and the container deployed.